 Our dataset includes the following three causative elements: immediate, contributory and structural.
-These have been derived from synthesizing the academic literature.
 The causative elements that we have highlighted are drawn from the reviewed literature.
-In addition to providing further insight into the nature of each famine, mass starvation episode or societal catastrophe, the different cause labels are intended to serve as searchable codes for analytical
+In addition to providing further insight into the nature of each famine, mass starvation episode or societal catastrophe, the different cause labels are intended to serve as searchable codes for analytical purposes, aimed at making the dataset as functional and usable for scholars as possible.
+As such, they are broadly reflective of the causes described in existing literature but not intended to represent the relationship between the three causal layers or describe all causes behind each event.